vinhboy/intuit_ids_aggcat/README.markdown

 ==================================================================
 **Important Note: This gem is still under active development.
 Some features provided by Intuit may be missing or imcomplete in this gem.
 It is released under the Apache 2.0 license "as-is" without warranty.**

+Notice for Ruby 1.8.7 and Rails 2.x users: This gem has been tested with Ruby 1.9.2 and 1.9.3 and Rails 3.2.x.
+There are some known problems with the syntax used for hashes and with a lack of millisecond time formats that prevent the gem from working with Ruby 1.8.7 currently.
+Thanks to Vinh Pham for pointing this out.

 Configuration
 -----------------
 While the first release of this gem is being developed, newer versions may be available on Github that have not yet been pushed to the RubyGems repository.
 Installation of the gem from RubyGems can be done by running: